bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s take a look and see how that goes.
+Let&apos;s take a look and see how that goes.
 There we go.
-Now we\'ve got a card that\'s looking good.
+Now we&apos;ve got a card that&apos;s looking good.
 Ultimately, these are going to be put in through JavaScript.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->